 Protecting Your Vehicle from the Summer Heat

-During the hot summer days, we take steps to protect ourselves from the heat and the negative affects of exposure to the sun.
+During the hot summer days, we take steps to protect ourselves from the heat and the negative effects of exposure to the sun.
 In the same manner, the hot summer weather can take a toll on your car or truck, from the paint right down to the tires, unless you take steps to protect your vehicle.